spruceid/didkit/http/README.md

 #### GET `/identifiers/<uri>`

 Resolve a DID to a DID document, or dereference a DID URL to a resource.
 Parameter `<uri>` is the DID or DID URL to resolve/dereference.

+## Security Considerations

+Spruce does not use DIDKit HTTP in any production environments except with a reverse proxy, and does not recommend them for production use-cases without a holistic review of security levels.
+The following is not an exhaustive list, but should be considered in any such review.

+### Authorization

+DIDKit HTTP does not implement any endpoint authorization or access control.
+Any client can request a signature/proof creation from the server's key(s) using the issue credential/presentation endpoints.
+To limit access to some or all of DIDKit HTTP's endpoints, a deployment should place DIDKit HTTP behind a reverse proxy with appropriate settings.

+### Denial of Service

+DIDKit HTTP does not implement complete protection against resource exhaustion.
+Clients may be able to overwhelm the server with excessively slow and/or concurrent requests.
+To protect against resource exhaustion, deployments should use a reverse proxy with rate limiting, load balancing across multiple DIDKit HTTP instances, and/or other protections.

 [did-http]: https://w3c-ccg.github.io/did-resolution/#bindings-https
 [vc-api]: https://w3c-ccg.github.io/vc-api/